 Fortunately, there are things we can do to help keep our homes and families safe.
-I recently asked a number of friends and family members to share the advice they were given for keeping their homes safe following their own horrid experiences of being burgled, and combined with some additional pointers from home insurer, Coles Insurance, I have compiled a list of 35 ways to help keep your family & home safe.
+I recently asked a number of friends and family members to share the advice they were given for keeping their homes safe following their own horrid experiences of being burgled to compile this list of 35 ways to help keep your family & home safe.

 Helping kids stay safe at home

 There are a lot of practical things we can teach our children from a young age about being safe at home.
 It is, however, most important not only to tell but also show your children what each of these actions looks like, and then practice over and over again until your child can do it alone.
 Regularly role-playing scenarios for each of the following tips is the most effective way of ensuring that they will act safely should the unexpected actually happen.

 1. Teach your children not to open the front door.
 The only exceptions in our house are a parent or grandparent, no one else.
 I love my friend Kate’s suggestion: “We’ve taught our kids to smile and wave (in their case, they can be seen) and then come and get us.”
 Explain to your child that anyone who is a friend will not mind waiting.

 2. Teach your child their home address and telephone number and parents’ full names.